Skip to content

 Enums

-To constraint a value, either pass an enum object or use handy additional type EnumTag that might speed you up a bit.
+To constraint a value, either pass an enum object or use handy additional type SelectTag that might speed you up a bit.

 Well-known objects

-We've added extra function for known objects like Path or datetime (file exists check etc.), see types.
+We've added extra functions for known objects like Path or datetime (file exists check etc.), see Tag subclasses in Custom types section (PathTag, DatetimeTag, ...).

 Iterables